Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

 There is one more thing regarding soybeans futures prices that you should be aware of – the seasonal effect and how it influences the market.
 The price of soybean futures can vary widely depending on the season.
 As a trader, you should be aware that during winter when the demand for soybean meal for the livestock rises, the prices can go up quickly.
-On the other hand – the harvest period, which usually takes place in the autumn between September and October, is marked by an increased soybean supply.
+On the other hand – the harvest period, which usually takes place in the autumn between September and October, results in an increased soybean supply.
 This results in more competition and lower prices.
 The period at the end of the winter (February in particular) is in most cases a quiet one with stable prices and fewer market disruptions.

-Today, the world population is estimated at approximately 7.7 billion.
+Today, the world population is approximately at 7.7 billion.
 According to the UN, the figure will continue to increase and will reach 9.8 billion in 2050 and 11.2 billion in 2100.
 A growing population means a growing need for food and more livestock.
 And this livestock will need to be fed (most probably with soybean-based food).
 All this will result in an increased demand for soybean which will drive up futures prices.